A Guide To PFAS Treatment In Drinking Water

 Personnel Education And Training

 Proper operation and maintenance of PFAS removal systems requires specialized knowledge and skills.
 Water utilities need to provide thorough training for their treatment plant staff on the technology, monitoring procedures, maintenance requirements, and troubleshooting.
-Ongoing education is vital as regulations as best practices evolve.
+Ongoing education is vital as regulations and best practices evolve.

 PFAS Destruction Technologies